-If arrested, you can expect to be searched for weapons by the police and taken to jail If questioned, you should be advised of your rights under the United States Constitution, in what is commonly called Miranda warnings.
-It is important to realize that you do not have to have your rights read to you if the officer does not ask you any questions.
+If arrested, you can expect to be searched for weapons by the police and taken to jail If questioned by police, you should be told of your rights under the United States Constitution, in what is commonly called Miranda warnings.
+It is important to realize that you do not have to have your rights read to you if the police officer does not ask you any questions.

 - The right to remain silent;

 - The right to have an attorney present WHILE being questioned;

 - The right to stop answering questions at any time, even if you have started answering questions;

 - The right to know the crime or crimes with which you have been charged;

 - The right to know the identity of the police officers who are dealing with you.